kalyanitangade4/Market-Basket-Analysis/README.md

 ## ✅ Conclusion
 This analysis shows that co-purchase behavior isn't random — it concentrates around specific mid-frequency product clusters (sausage/yogurt/milk, fruit/flour) rather than around best-sellers.
 These are concrete, addressable levers for shelf placement and bundling, which is what makes the findings useful for a merchandising strategy rather than just a descriptive report.

-👨‍💻 Author
+## 👨‍💻 Author
-Kalyani Tangade | Aspiring Data Analyst
+Kalyani Tangade B.Tech IT Graduate | Aspiring Data Analyst Mumbai, India kalyanitangade4@gmail.com
-Mumbai, India
-kalyanitangade4@gmail.com